This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Building Trust With Your Pet Snake

-- Move slowly: Fast movements can startle snakes, so stay deliberate and controlled during Gentle Handling.
+- Move slowly: Sudden movements can startle your snake, so use calm, controlled motions.

 Garter Snake Habitat and Decoration

-Creating a comfortable, natural habitat for your garter snake helps keep it healthy and stress-free.
+Creating a comfortable habitat for your garter snake is essential for its health and well-being.

 Creating a Naturalistic Environment